rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 There are different ways of determining or limiting the number of generated entities:

-* the count attribute specifies a fix number of instances to create
+* the count attribute specifies a fixed number of instances to create

 * the minCount, maxCount and countDistribution attributes let Benerator choose an instance count with the specified characteristics.